VCTR-Y/Watchlist/README.md

 # Phase 4: Task 3
-If I had more time to work on this project, one substantive refactoring I might do would be to incorporate an interface or an abstract class and make my Movie and Show class implement or extend it.
-This is because I notice that there's a lot of repetition in my code and creating and interface or abstract class would reduce it.
+If I had more time to work on this project, one substantive refactoring I might do would be to incorporate an interface called "Watchable" and make my Movie and Show class implement it.
+This is because I notice that there is a close relationship between these two classes and there's a lot of repetition in my code.
+Creating an interface for my Movie and Show classes would reduce a lot of repetition.